nauerster/developer-guides/code/AngularJS.md

 Angulars replacement operation results in a single element (the directive) being replaced.
 The replacment of multiple elements or nodes is unsupported (in v1.3) and not commonly needed in practice.

-To correct this, you have to options.
+To correct this, you have two options.

-1. Move all sibling elements into one parent element.
+* Move all sibling elements into one parent element.

 ```
 <div class="container-wrap">